article updated in 2018

 Alexanderplatz is already a famous meeting point in Berlin, but during November and December, it definitely becomes one of the most crowded places in the city because of its famous Christmas market.
 Perhaps it is not the biggest Christmas market in the Berlin, but for sure it is the busiest.
 From here you can not only admire, and perhaps visit, the famous TV Tower but also enjoy the biggest Christmas Pyramid in Europe that offers a beautiful panoramic view of the market from its second floor, while in the first floor there is a restaurant.
 The Christmas Pyramid is decorated with more than 5,000 lights which gives it a totally different charm at night.
 Besides, there is also a merry-go-round for the kids and a Ferris wheel close to the market.

 The market in Alexanderplatz is one of the most well decorated in Berlin, and at night you can enjoy all the lights that decors the market as well as the animations in the walls.
+This is one of the best Christmas markets in Germany.
 Here you can find many options of restaurants selling traditional food, hot drinks and many desserts!
 The smell of Bratwurst, the traditional German sausage, is everywhere so you better give it a try and don’t forget to drink some mulled wine to warm up.
 If you are looking for gifts to give to your family and friends, there many vendors selling crafts, tchotchkes and treats, everything is well decorated, from the small statues and Christmas balls to the cookies and gingerbreads.

 Alexanderplatz is definitely the best place to spend your night in during November and December.